Business Meetings FAQ

 12Q: How is the schedule arranged and why do the Business Meetings run for 4 days?

 12A: The business meeting offer anywhere from 40 to 50 meetings, sessions, and special events that run during the 4 day set of meetings.
-As anyone could imagine, scheduling this many meetings without some kind of conflict is almost impossible.
-The schedule is specifically designed the way it is to pay special attention to each meeting and try to provide no conflicts for the leadership team, chairs and vice chairs, and termed committee appointees.
+As anyone could imagine, scheduling these many meetings without some kind of conflict is almost impossible.
+The schedule is specifically designed the way it is to pay special attention to each meeting and try to provide no conflicts for the leadership team, chairs, and vice-chairs, and termed committee appointees.
 The hotel space also plays a factor – there is a limited amount of rooms to accommodate all the meetings and the hotel staff needs time in‐between meetings to refresh and rearrange the rooms for subsequent meetings.
 The Executive Committee meets at the end of the 3rd day to review all recommendations that have been proposed from the committees in the preceding days.
 Once the Executive Committee meeting has concluded, staff then prepares materials to be presented to the Board of Directors on the 4th day.
 The succession of events is ideal for the leadership team and staff to prepare all items and materials to properly conduct the business of the association.

 13Q: What should I attend as a first‐timer?

 13A: During the registration period for the Business Meetings, NYSAR staff regularly reviews the registration list to identify first‐time attendees.
 The identified first‐timers are then sent a brief survey to gauge their interests and share what prompted them to register.
-This information helps NYSAR staff compile a packet of customized materials including an on‐site agenda with meetings highlighted based on the survey response, a map of the hotel and helpful tips for navigating their first set of meetings.
+This information helps NYSAR staff compile a packet of customized materials including an on‐site agenda with meetings highlighted based on the survey response, a map of the hotel, and helpful tips for navigating their first set of meetings.
 First‐time attendees receive their packets in the week prior to the meetings.
-The must‐attend sessions are the Legal Update, General Session and President’s Reception.
+The must‐attend sessions are the Legal Update, General Session, and President’s Reception.

 14Q: Where do I find an agenda for a meeting I plan to attend?